RxJS-CN/RxJS-Docs-CN/CONTRIBUTING.md

   <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 (This document is a work and progress and is subject to change)

+## Building/Testing

+The build and test structure is fairly primitive at the moment.
+There are various npm scripts that can be run:

+- start: runs the dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+- test: runs tests with `jasmine`, must have built prior to running.
+- build: build artifacts will be stored in the `dist/` directory
+- build-prod: builds for production using the `--prod` flag
+- commit: runs git commit wizard for passing rxjs-github-bot message validator

 ## Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines: